 This Working Group aims to develop concrete projects to implement feminist economic literacy training, currently planned for Latin America and Western Balkans.
 Feminist Economic Literacy is non-formal education that all women can benefit from as a tool of empowerment to publicly participate in debating and setting economic policy.
 It aims to help people challenge destructive myths and create positive policy or community alternatives.

-A main of activity of this Working Group is to function as a project group that aims to raise funds for making a handbook or similar tool(s) to raise awareness with different audiences on economic issues from a feminist perspective, hence the term ‘Feminist Economic Literacy’ project.
+A main of activity of this Working Group is to function as a project group that aims to raise funds and implement these two related projects.
 This Working Group welcomes WIDE+ members, academics, activists and professionals to join on a voluntary capacity in order to develop this project.

 It aims to address topics such as: gender and the labour markets including social protection, informal labour and labour rights, care economy and care work as well as transformative care politics, gender budgeting, the financialisation of the economy, austerity policies and their alternatives, precarity, socio-ecological transformation, decarbonization, alternative solidarity economy, degrowth versus mainstream model of economic ‘growth’, extractivism of data and nature, including the digital economy, gender & tax justice, migration and the economy, and free trade policy.

 For interest and further information, contact Gea Meijers at, email@example.com